-On May 10, 2022, the Company's board of directors approved a share repurchase program that authorized the repurchase of up to \$3.0 million of the Company's outstanding common stock in the open market through December 31, 2022.
+In April 2024, the Company's board of directors authorized and approved a stock repurchase plan (the "Repurchase Plan") for up to \$5.0 million of the currently outstanding shares of the Company's common stock through December 31, 2024.
 Repurchased shares are immediately retired and returned to unissued status.
-During the years ended December 31, 2023 and 2022, no shares were repurchased.
+During the year ended December 31, 2024, 102,597 shares were repurchased.